ko4ergins/qa-lp/README.md

 3. Click on "api/ui auto tests"
 4. Click on "Run workflow" and choose the branch
 5. Click on the button "Run workflow"
-6. Navigate to the tests report from "Make report URL" workflow step
+6. Navigate to the tests report URL from "Make report URL" workflow step